 Some medicines were dispensed in multi-compartment compliance aids.
-Before a person was started on a compliance aid the pharmacy would refer them to their GP to complete an assessment about their suitability.
-A record sheet was kept for each patient, containing details of their current medication.
+People were referred to their GP for an assessment about whether they were suitable to receive their medicines in a compliance aid pack.
+A record sheet was kept for each patient, containing details about their current medication.
 Any medication changes were confirmed with the GP surgery before the record sheet was amended.
 Hospital discharge sheets were sought, and previous records were retained for future reference.
 Disposable equipment was used to provide the service, and the compliance aids were labelled with medication descriptions and a dispensing check audit trail.
-But patient information leaflets (PILs) were not routinely supplied.
-So people may not always have all of the information they need.
+Patient information leaflets (PILs) were routinely supplied.